apple/coremltools/docs-guides/source/multifunction-models.md

 For an example, see the “Deploy machine learning and AI models on-device with Core ML” [session video](https://developer.apple.com/videos/play/wwdc2024/10161/) in WWDC 2024 to learn more about integrating multifunction models into your app.
-It includes a text-to-image example in which a single model with multiple adapters is used to generate images with different styles.
+It includes a text-to-image example, in which a single model with multiple adapters is used to generate images with different styles.

 ## Combining models: toy example with LoRA adapters

+In this example, learn how to combine a base model and adapter model to create a merged multifunction Core ML model, load it, and get predictions.

-Lets define base model with two linear layers
+First, define a base model with two linear layers.

 ```python
 import torch # torch==2.3.0